 Policy and Technical Assistance Projects

 The CFCP statute authorizes grants for policy and planning projects related to agricultural land conservation and the utilization of agricultural conservation.
-Because the CFCP is solely funded by bonds, eligible policy/planning projects are further specified to only include activities DIRECTLY related to actual agricultural easement acquisitions.
-Such activities may include appraisals, surveys, title review, and other activities directly related to bringing agricultural conservation easements to the acquisition stage.
+Because CFCP is reliant on bond funding, policy/planning projects are limited to authorized uses of those funds.
+This typically limits planning grants to activities which directly relate to agricultural easement acquisitions.
+Such activities may include appraisals, surveys, title review, and outreach directly related to bringing agricultural conservation easements to the acquisition stage.

 Up to ten percent of total available grant funds may be applied toward policy/planning and land improvement grants combined (Public Resources Code Section 10230(b)).